Flevy Management Insights Case Study

 The initiative has yielded significant improvements in the organization's Cash Conversion Cycle, evidenced by the substantial reduction in Average Days Sales Outstanding (DSO) and the resultant enhancement in cash flow efficiency.
 The strategic client engagement and value-added service offerings during payment term renegotiations have not only improved client satisfaction scores but also mitigated potential friction.
 However, the implementation faced challenges in integrating new technology solutions and maintaining service excellence during the transition.
 To enhance outcomes, a more comprehensive change management strategy and careful selection of technology tools could have been beneficial.
 Moving forward, the organization should focus on refining change management efforts and ensuring seamless technology integration to sustain and further improve the achieved results.
 Additionally, continued measurement of success beyond financial metrics, including employee engagement and client feedback, will provide a holistic view of the initiative's impact and guide further enhancements.

-Source: Professional Services Firm's Cash Conversion Cycle Improvement in Competitive Market, Flevy Management Insights, 2024
+Source: Cash Conversion Cycle Reduction for Infrastructure Firm in High-Growth Market, Flevy Management Insights, Mark Bridges, 2025

 Flevy is the world's largest knowledge base of best practices.